Paul Oliver Eisler

-As a consultant for the Law and Policy Department, Paul developed cost estimation models for the Connect America Fund, which extends high-speed Internet to millions of Americans who would otherwise lack access to, and therefore participation in, the growing digital economy.
-Expanding the online marketplace is expected to create thousands of new U.S. jobs and create a more just society.
+Notably, he developed industry cost models for the Connect America Fund, which extends high-speed Internet to millions of Americans who would otherwise lack access to quality service.
+Policymakers have recognized improving access to the Internet as a key step toward a more just society.

 His opinions have informed the public records of the Federal Communications Commission and shaped industry responses to other government agencies including the Federal Trade Commission, the Department of Energy, the Department of Commerce, and state-level agencies such as the New York Public Service Commission.

-Moreover, Paul’s research on legal issues involving civil liberties was instrumental in enhancing private sector understanding of legislative reforms supported by groups such as the American Civil Liberties Union and Americans for Tax Reform.
+His research on communications and IT law issues have helped clients understand legislative reforms supported by both the American Civil Liberties Union and Americans for Tax Reform.